xutianyi01/DeepRLlunar/README.md

 ### b.

 For Monte-Carlo policy gradient: REINFORCE, 3 layer neural network is chosen.
-For the first layer, input is the states, output is 256 dimention neurons with fullly connection.
+For the first layer, input is the states, output is 256 dimension neurons with fully connection.
 Activation function is "relu".
-For the second layer, output is 256 dimention neurons with fullly connection.
+For the second layer, output is 256 dimension neurons with fully connection.
 Activation function is "relu".
-For the third layer, output is 4 dimention neurons (4 actions).
+For the third layer, output is 4 dimension neurons (4 actions).
 Activation function is "Softmax".
 Optimizer is Adam.
-Loss function is Categorical crossentropy.
+Loss function is Categorical cross entropy.

 We don't need to use a memory class because we just keep track of the previous episode using a list then converts to the states.